Australia’s Dingoes need your help!

 What are we doing to help save the Dingo?

 Black Dingo Alliance has a three way plan.
-Firstly, work with farmers to rescue dingoes and rehome them as pets.
-Secondly, work with farmers to deploy trained guardian animals which protect livestock.
-Thirdly, work with governments and community to change legislation and spread awareness.
+Firstly, work with farmers to deploy trained guardian animals which protect livestock.

 Jibiny’s Story